cs10/sp15/checkoffs.md

 #### Self-Check Questions

-1. Show how to open the Python interpreter and run a script.
+* Show how to open the Python interpreter and run a script.
-2. What is a directory?
+* What is a directory?
-3. How do you make a directory, enter a directory, and check what is inside your current directory?
+* How do you make a directory, enter a directory, and check what is inside your current directory?

+---

+## Lab 16: Besides Blocks: Data Structures in Python  {#lab16}

+## Due: 04/22/15

+#### Required Questions

+1. Show that your PythonLab2.py file passes the tests for all 6 exercises.
+2. What are the similarities and differences between lists and dictionaries?
+What are 'keys' and 'values' and how do they compare to numerical indices in lists?
+3. How can you easily iterate through the items of a list?
+What about a dictionary?

+#### Self-Check Questions

+1. What similarities do you notice between Snap! and Python?
+Differences?
+2. What is an iterable and iterator?
+3. What do Higher Order Functions look like in Python?

 ---
 </div>